 The Group is also exposed to refinancing risks as a result of mismatches between the maturity of the Group's CHF liabilities and its assets.
-The Bank's CHF-denominated mortgage loans to retail customers are funded by CHF-denominated loans either from Commerzbank or wholesale funding obtained from international, fixed income markets and, to a lesser extent, by foreign currency deposits.
+The Bank's CHF-denominated mortgage loans to retail customers are mainly funded by CHF-denominated loans either from Commerzbank or wholesale funding obtained from international, fixed income markets and, to a lesser extent, by foreign currency deposits.
 The Group has limited reliance on FX swaps for the funding of its CHF assets.

-The Bank's CHF assets are funded by mid- to long-term CHF liabilities and longer-term CHF cross currency swaps.
-As of 31 December 2014, 77.5 per cent. of the Bank's CHF retail loan portfolio was funded through long term CHF liabilities (loans, subordinated loans and debt securities issued under the EMTN programme).
-However, the maturity of the Group's CHF funding is shorter than the contractual maturity of the underlying CHF loans and, as a result, the Bank is exposed to refinancing risks, which are aggravated during periods of increased capital and foreign exchange market volatility.
+The maturity of the Group's CHF funding is shorter than the contractual maturity of the underlying CHF loans and, as a result, the Bank is exposed to refinancing risks, which are aggravated during periods of increased capital and foreign exchange market volatility.

-The depreciation of the PLN may also cause the value of the collateral securing the Bank's mortgage loans to fall below the outstanding value of these loans, which may in turn increase the loss given default ratio applicable to the Bank's foreign currency portfolio.
+The material depreciation of the PLN may also cause the value of the collateral securing the Bank's mortgage loans to fall below the outstanding value of these loans, which may in turn increase the loss given default ratio applicable to the Bank's foreign currency portfolio.